GUERILLA MARKETING and Why It's Important?

 People recall guerilla marketing stunts more than any other type of advertising

 Guerilla marketing is defined as creative, relevant, and attention-grabbing ideas that go beyond the norms of brand advertising in public spaces.

 Individual agencies and companies use the terms street marketing, ambush, grassroots, or stealth when referring to guerilla marketing.

-The best guerilla marketing concepts are those that are consumers gravitate towards, engage with and share with friends.
+The best guerilla marketing concepts are those that people gravitate towards, want to engage with, and share with friends.

-Due to the never-been-done-before nature of guerilla marketing companies typically implement concepts without asking permission from cities, events or property owners.
+Due to the never-been-done-before nature of guerilla marketing, companies typically implement concepts without asking permission from cities, events, and property owners.

 1.)
 Set goals

 4.)
 Leverage local cityscape and culture